Stay updated

 size: int

-)Creates a 1-D array which will create an array of x-coordinates which will be input for the gaussian function (values from -size/2 to size/2 with step size of 1) Piecewise function is needed as equivalent python list comprehension is faster than np.linspace for values of size < 100 Args: size (int): kernel size Returns: np.ndarray: x-coordinate array which will be input for gaussian function that will be used for separable gaussian blur
+)1-D x-coordinates -size/2 to size/2 for Gaussian kernel.
+Piecewise for size < 100 (faster than np.linspace).
+Returns float array.
+Piecewise function is needed as equivalent python list comprehension is faster than np.linspace for values of size < 100 Args: size (int): kernel size Returns: np.ndarray: x-coordinate array which will be input for gaussian function that will be used for separable gaussian blur

 Parameters